wmde/wikibase-release-pipeline/docs/adr/0006-pipline-runner.md

 ## Consequences

 WMDE will continue running Wikibase release pipeline on Github Actions but will replace the proof of concept implementation with a container-based more abstract solution.
-Technical solution ensuring the integrity of packages generated on the third-party infrastrcture will be introduced.
+Technical solution ensuring the integrity of packages generated on the third-party infrastructure will be introduced.
 Process of actual publishing release artifacts to final locations will be defined separately.
-It is considered that the final step might happened from WMDE infrastructure.
+It is considered that the final step might happen from WMDE infrastructure.

 [Github]: https://docs.github.com/en/free-pro-team@latest/actions